aws-deadline/deadline-cloud-for-maya/DEVELOPMENT.md

    be found in the `template.yaml` files spread throughout this repository.
 2. A `run-data.yaml` (or `run-data.json`) file that contains the information passed to the adaptor to do a single Task run.
-The schema for this file can be found at `src/deadline/maya_adaptor/MayaAdaptor/schemas/run_data.schema.json`, and examples of init data can be found in the `template.yaml` files spread throughout this repository.
+The schema for this file can be found at `src/deadline/maya_adaptor/MayaAdaptor/schemas/run_data.schema.json`, and examples of run data can be found in the `template.yaml` files spread throughout this repository.

 To run the adaptor once you have created an `init-data.yaml` and `run-data.yaml` file to test with: